Bush Barrow: Bush Barrow lozenge

 The design of the artifact known as the Bush Barrow lozenge, and the smaller lozenge, has been shown to be based on a hexagon construction.
-The larger Bush Barrow lozenge measures 184mm (7.24") long by 156mm (6.14") wide, and 1mm (0.039") thick.
+The larger lozenge measures 184mm (7.24") long by 156mm (6.14") wide, and 1mm (0.039") thick.
 Both the shape and the decorative panels appear to have been created by repeating hexagons within a series of three concentric circles, each framing the series of smaller decorative panels.
-The precision and accuracy displayed by the work demonstrates both a sophisticated tool kit and a detailed knowledge of geometry.
-A similar gold lozenge from Clandon Barrow, in Dorset, used a decagon in its design.
-Rectangular gold plaques with incised linear decoration are also known from Upton Lovell in Wiltshire and Little Cresingham in Norfolk.
+The precision and accuracy displayed by the work demonstrate both a sophisticated tool kit and a detailed knowledge of geometry.
+A similar gold lozenge from Clandon Barrow used a decagon in its design.